Master-K-88/Master-K-88/README.md

 My proficiency in both Node.js empowers me to create robust and scalable backends.
 I have developed RESTful APIs and microservices, utilizing the strengths of each language to optimize performance and facilitate rapid development.

 ### GraphQL:
-I am well-versed in GraphQL for both front-end and backend development.
+I am well-versed in GraphQL for both front-end and back-end development.
 Leveraging GraphQL's flexibility, I have efficiently designed APIs that cater to dynamic client requirements, resulting in reduced data transfer and improved application responsiveness.

 ## 🤔 Need assistance with:
 - Mastering Backend development